Ajatt-Tools/transformers_ocr/README.md

 https://user-images.githubusercontent.com/69171671/177458117-ba858b79-0b2e-4605-9985-5801d9685bd6.mp4

 This Manga OCR application is likely the most suckless and lightweight option available.
+The application is designed to work best with a tiling window manager.
 It requires a minimum of dependencies, and all of them you probably already have.
 However, it still has to rely on large Python libraries to work.
 To isolate the bloat, these libraries are installed in a dedicated folder.